sowinskv/hackyeah-frontend/README.md

 # ZUS Retirement Simulator (Frontend)

-[cite\_start]This is the frontend for the ZUS Retirement Simulator, a 24-hour project for the HackYeah 2025 hackathon[cite: 181, 182, 183]. [cite\_start]We're building a simple, educational web tool to help people in Poland forecast their future pension[cite: 11, 12, 13].
+This is the frontend for the ZUS Retirement Simulator, a 24-hour project for the HackYeah 2025 hackathon.
+We're building a simple, educational web tool to help people in Poland forecast their future pension.

 ---